FCON-TECH

 12:20

-CASE STUDY | Construction’s New Playbook: Leveraging Data for Smarter Project Delivery
+CASE STUDY | Construction’s new playbook: Leveraging data for smarter project delivery

 From elite sport to high-stakes project delivery, data is transforming performance.
 In this keynote-inspired case study, a senior construction leader draws an analogy between professional tennis – where real-time analytics shape every shot – and modern construction, where data is fast becoming the industry’s strategic edge.
 Drawing from on-the-ground experience and industry engagement, this session explores how data is being used not just to track performance, but to actively improve it through smarter risk mitigation, more responsive decision-making, and a stronger command of time, budget, and delivery outcomes.